 The shift from a market-dominated society to a networked society is well on its way.
 The TIMN [Tribes + Institutions + Markets + Networks] model shows how civilization grew from a collection of tribes, added institutions, and later developed markets, as the dominant form of organization.
-These aligned with revolutions in communications: from oral, to written, to print.
-The network era began with the advent of electric communications, though it is by no means completely established.
+These, in my opinion, aligned with revolutions in communications: from oral, to written, to print.
+The network era began with the advent of electric communications (telegraph), though it is by no means completely established.
 As with previous shifts of this magnitude, there is a tendency in parts of society to retreat to the old ways.

 We are missing appealing alternative models to our existing tribes, institutions, and markets.
 The critical work in all disciplines – economics, politics, education, business – is to change the worldview.
 The easy alternative is to revert to the old ways.
 We have gone through these shifts before and they can be painful, such as in England during the sixteenth century, as tenants were kicked off the land they worked.